Ever wondered what your family crest looks like, or what each symbol means?

 Plants and Animals

 The most important element is the common charges.
-These are generally animals or plants.
-These represented the identity of the family.
-At a glance, you could identify a knight on the battlefield.
+These are often animals or plants representing the identity of the family.
+At a glance, they could be used to identify a knight on the battlefield.

 - Lion – heraldic beasts symbolizing fierce courage.

-- Similar animals – tigers, leopards, boars and dragons mean more or less the same thing.
-Fierce courage
+- Similar animals – tigers, leopards, boars, and dragons have similar meanings to the lion

-- Griffin – Often seen on Irish coat of arms, represents vigilance, valiance and death.
+- Griffin – Common on Irish arms, they represent vigilance, valiance, and death.

 - Stag – One of the most ancient charges, represents an ancestor of the Celts.